myprizepicks/.github/PULL_REQUEST_TEMPLATE.md

 [If applicable, include screenshots or videos demonstrating the changes made.
 This could help reviewers better understand the visual impact of the changes.]

 ## QA Steps
-[Outline the steps to test the changes introduced by this pull request.
+[If applicable, outline the steps to test the changes introduced by this pull request.
 Include any specific test cases, scenarios, or edge cases that need to be verified.]

-1. Step 1
-2. Step 2
-3. Step 3
-   - Sub-step A
-   - Sub-step B

 ## Additional Notes
 [Include any additional information, concerns, or questions you have about this pull request.
 This could include performance considerations, potential impact on other parts of the codebase, etc.]